luketurner/starter-kit/README.rst

 ``starter-kit`` makes heavy use of webpack_ for including assets.
 Instead of adding ``script`` and ``link`` tags to your ``index.html``, with webpack you are able to just ``require './code.coffee'`` or ``require './style.scss'``, and the expected thing happens.
 The filetypes which are enabled in ``starter-kit`` are listed in the table below.

-The webpack entry point is defined to be ``src/index.coffee``, which means that ``webpack`` will start with ``index.coffee`` and recursively include everything.
-If a file is never required in ``index.coffee`` or any other files found in this recursive walk, then it will not be included.
+The webpack entry point is defined to be ``src/index.litcoffee``, which means that ``webpack`` will start with ``index.litcoffee`` and recursively include everything.
+If a file is never required in ``index.litcoffee`` or any other files found in this recursive walk, then it will not be included.

 .. list-table::